0-sv/katanox-travel-app/README.md

 # For Katanox

 For the assignment I created this app per the discussed requirements.
-It's a basic create-react-app, please find the documentation below how to do basic operations like start and build.
-But you will probably want to use:
+It's a basic create-react-app, so the usual scripts are there in `package.json`.
+But you would probably want to use:

 `npm start`